bbgit/bbgit.github.io/README.md

-### Conditions as of June 4, 2025 at 2:43:41 PM CDT
+### Conditions as of June 4, 2025 at 2:49:01 PM CDT

 Temperature: 90.50 &deg;F

 Feels like: 90.50 &deg;F

-Humidity: 54%
+Humidity: 57%

-Wind Direction: ENE
+Wind Direction: WSW

 Windspeed: 0.0 mph